remilebeau/typescript-shoppingcart/README.md

 # Shopping Cart

-An example of a website shopping cart using TypeScript and React.
+A frontend for a shopping cart of a website.
+Built with React.

 # [Click here to launch the app](https://typescript-shoppingcart.onrender.com)